Naming and Logic

 programming essentials with Wisp

 This article teaches the core of programming with Wisp.
 The tutorial starts from scratch and teaches in examples with minimal explanation.
-Its core is a map of the minimal functionality you need from to write meaningful programs.
+Its core is a map of the essential functionality you need from to write meaningful programs.

 To follow along, install Wisp and try the examples as you read.